 - Subjects with a history of prior malignancy with the exception of non melanoma skin

-cancer, carcinoma in situ of the cervix, in situ carcinoma of the bladder, or other
+cancer, carcinoma in situ of the cervix, in situ carcinoma of the bladder, stage 1

 - History of allergic reactions attributed to compounds of similar composition to SD 101

 - Treatment with an immunosuppressive regimen of corticosteroids or other

 immunosuppressive medication (eg, methotrexate, rapamycin) within 30 days of study

 treatment.
 Note: subjects may take up to 5 mg of prednisone or equivalent daily.

 Topical and inhaled corticosteroids in standard doses are allowed.

 - Significant cardiovascular disease (ie, NYHA class 3 congestive heart failure;